swfsql/loosen/README.md

 ## Example

 ```
-// 'derives' a `fa_loose` wrapper-like function
 #[loose]
 fn fa(a: A, b: B) {}

-fa(A, B); // normal call
+// normal call
+fa(A, B);

+// loose call
 let args = (A, B);
-fa_loose(args); // loose call
+fa_loose(args);
-// ie. instead of two arguments, there is only a single tuple argument
+// ie. instead of two arguments,
+// there is only a single tuple argument

-// another usage exaple
+// usage in mappings
 (0..10)
   .map(|_| (A, B))
   .map(fa_loose)